KxSystems/docs-v1/docs/tutorials/startingq/introduction.md

 ## 1.1 Overview

-This is a quick start guide to q, aimed primarily at those learning independently.
-It covers system installation, the q environment, IPC, tables and typical databases, and where to find more material.
+This is a quick start guide to kdb+, aimed primarily at those learning independently.
+It covers system installation, the kdb+ environment, IPC, tables and typical databases, and where to find more material.
 After completing this you should be able to follow the Borror textbook [Q for Mortals](http://code.kx.com/q4m3), and the wiki [Reference](/ref/card) and [Cookbook](/cookbook/introduction).

-One caution: you can learn q reasonably well by independent study, but for serious evaluation of the product you need the help of a consultant.
-This is because q is typically used for very demanding applications that require experience to set up properly.
+One caution: you can learn kdb+ reasonably well by independent study, but for serious evaluation of the product you need the help of a consultant.
+This is because kdb+ is typically used for very demanding applications that require experience to set up properly.
 Contact Kx Systems or one of its partners for help with such evaluations.

 ## 1.2 Kdb+

 The kdb+ system is both a database and a programming language:

-**kdb+** the database (*k database plus*).
+**kdb+** the database (_k database plus_).

 **q** the programming language for working with kdb+